qgis/qwc2/doc/plugins.md

 - The DTM should be a cloud optimized GeoTIFF.
 - The background layer names refer to the names of the entries defined in `backgroundLayers` in the `themesConfig.json`.
-- The optional `idAttr` is the name of an attribute stored in the tileset batch table which stores the batch feature id, passed to `tileInfoServiceUrl`.
+- `idAttr`: optional, batch table attribute which stores the batch object id, passed to `tileInfoServiceUrl`.
 Default: `id`.
-- The optional `colorAttr` is the name of an attribute stored in the tileset batch table which stores the batch color, as a 0xRRGGBB integer.
+- `colorAttr`: optional, batch table attribute which stores the batch color, as a 0xRRGGBB integer.
+- `labelAttr`: optional, batch table attribute which stores the batch label, displayed above the geometry.
+- `labelFileUrl`: optional, URL to a JSON dict of the shape `{"<object_id>": "<label>"}`.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|